 Hans-Martien ten Napel, Ph.D., is an Associate Professor of Constitutional and Administrative Law at Leiden University.
 Before transferring to the law school, he taught at the Institute for Political Science of the Faculty of Social Sciences of Leiden University.
 He was a Post-Doctoral Fellow at the Minda de Gunzburg Center for European Studies at Harvard University (Cambridge, MA).

 During the 2014-2015 academic year, he served as a ‘Research Fellow in Legal Studies’ at the Center of Theological Inquiry in Princeton, NJ.
 He participated in an interdisciplinary research project entitled ‘Law and Religious Freedom.’
 As a fruit of the fellowship, he published the monograph Constitutionalism, Democracy and Religious Freedom.
-To Be Fully Human published by Routledge (2017; paperback edition, 2019).
+To Be Fully Human (Routledge, 2017; paperback edition, 2019).

 In addition, he recently co-edited and co-authored the volumes Een nieuwe politieke formule.
 Ideeën voor staat en samenleving geïnspireerd door Alexis de Tocqueville (A New Political Formula.
-Ideas for State and Society Inspired by Alexis de Tocqueville) (2021) and Het radicale midden overzee.
+Ideas for State and Society Inspired by Alexis de Tocqueville) (2020), Het radicale midden overzee.
 Verkenningen van het postliberalisme (The Radical Middle Overseas.
-Explorations of Postliberalism) (2021).
+Explorations of Postliberalism) (2021) and Culture, Secularization, and Democracy.
+Lessons from Alexis de Tocqueville (2024).

 Biografie (Nederlands)